microsoft/Windows-Camera/Samples/VirtualCamera/README.md

 * SimpleMediaSourceTest
 * HWMediaSourceTest
+* CustomMediaSourceTest

-HWMediaSource is required to run with physical camera presence on the system.
+HWMediaSourceTest is required to run with physical camera presence on the system.
 You configure the test by modifing the content in VirtualCameraTestData.xml (TableId: HWMediaSourceTest)<br>
 For example, if you have more than one camera on the system you can specify the camera with one of the two options

 By Device enumeration index